Comparing OTP2 and OTP1

 OTP2 brings significant improvements in speed and scalability, but does not retain all features of OTP1.
 We have chosen to prioritize long-term maintainability, so only those features that are "owned" by a team of professional developers will be carried over to OTP2.

-Features that have been removed to simplify the code base and improve maintainability may be removed permanently.
-Other missing features are still priorities for the organization leading OTP2 development (Entur) but have not yet been adapted to the new transit routing system, and will be added in upcoming releases.
-Some features have been removed to reflect separation of concerns: following principles of modular design they should be handled outside OTP, or are already covered by other projects where they are more actively developed.
+Some features have been removed to simplify the code base and improve maintainability.
+Others have been removed to reflect separation of concerns: following principles of modular design they should be handled outside OTP, or are already covered by other projects where they are more actively developed.

 Many OpenTripPlanner contributors have been primarily interested in transportation and urban planning use cases.
 We consider these use cases quite important.
 This has been a major area of application for OpenTripPlanner and has helped popularize cumulative opportunities accessibility metrics.
 For example, the University of Minnesota Accessibility Observatory used OpenTripPlanner for Access Across America.
 Nonetheless, the analysis code in OTP1 is essentially an unmaintained and unsupported early prototype for later projects, specifically Conveyal's R5 (and the Conveyal Analysis system built upon it).
 OTP1 seems to have gained popularity for analysis uses due to the existence of documentation and an active user community, but has significant technical shortcomings.
 One of these is simply speed: OTP1 can be orders of magnitude slower (and more memory-intensive) than the approaches exemplified in R5.
 The other is the requirement to search at a single specific time.
 Travel times and especially wait times on scheduled transit vary greatly depending on when you depart.
 Accounting for variation over a time window requires repeated independent searches at each possible departure time, which is very inefficient.
 R5 is highly optimized to capture variations in travel time across time windows and account for uncertainty in waiting times on frequency-based routes.